b23prodtm/kubespray/README.md

     ssh <ansible_user>@<bastion-ip> 'sudo visudo; sudo reboot'

 - I may not be able to build a playbook on Arm, armv7l architectures Issues with systems such as Rasbian 9 and the Raspberries first and second generation.
-There are some issue kubernetes-sigs/kubespray#4261 to obtain 32 bits binary compatibility on those systems.
+There's [some issue](kubernetes-sigs/kubespray#4261) to obtain 32 bits binary compatibility on those systems.
 Please post a comment if you find a way to enable 32 bits support for the k8s stack.

 - Kubeadm 1.10.1 known to feature arm64 binary in googlestorage.io